pento/automatic-updater/readme.txt

 * FIXED: Settings page CSS wasn't loading if the plugin was installed in a symlink directory
 * FIXED: Themes and plugins in non-writeable directories weren't being highlighted correctly on the settings page
 * FIXED: Core upgrade retry emails were not showing the correct retry limit
+* FIXED: Nightly core upgrades can sometimes repeat more than once every 24 hours

 = 0.8.5 =
 * FIXED: Disable email notifications option was being set, but not showing up as set